andras-simonyi/citeproc-el/README.md

 depend on the position of the reference and the presence of other references may make it necessary to add disambiguating information.
-Since computing the context-dependent form might be too time-consuming or unnecessary for some applications (e.g., for generating citation previews), `citeproc-el` provides functions to render isolated references.
+Since computing the context-dependent form might be too time-consuming or unnecessary for some applications (e.g., for generating previews), `citeproc-el` provides functions to render isolated references.

 Isolated rendering requires only the creation of a `citeproc-style` object (as opposed to a full-blown citation processor) with the function